 The Zeta optical profiler, as a well-defined 3D true colour imaging tool, can image large areas and provide accurate topography information by calculating 2D and 3D roughness parameters from millions of data points without contacting the sample surface.
 It allows measurements of lateral dimensions, step heights and wall angles from a single scan, and is ideally suited to obtain high-resolution 3D shapes of metallisation lines and pyramid textures on silicon wafer solar cells.

 This xenon lamp based solar simulator meets the specifications of the highest simulator class (‘AAA’), with a spectrum that achieves better than 12.5% spectral match to the AM1.5G spectrum.
-It provides a uniform illumination intensity across an area of 300 mm × 300 mm, making it well suited to the measurement of silicon cells, single-cell modules, and small thin-film modules.
+It provides a uniform illumination intensity across an area of 300 mm × 300 mm, making it well suited to the measurement of silicon cells, single-cell modules, and small thin-film modules under standard test conditions.

-Featuring state-of-the-art LED array technology, this is a solar simulator with a tunable spectrum across 300-1100 nm.
+Another AAA simulator featuring state-of-the-art LED array technology, this is a solar simulator with a tunable spectrum across 300-1100 nm.
 The built-in spectrometer and photodiode are designed to give real time feedback to maintain intensity and spectral stability.
-The LED intensity can be changed over a very large range, enabling I-V and Suns-Voc to be performed from 1.2 Suns down to 0.1 Suns.
+The LED intensity can be changed over a very large range, enabling I-V and Suns-Voc measurements to be performed from 1.2 Suns down to 0.1 Suns.

 This system projects a large monochromatic beam which overfills the silicon wafer area to perform differential spectral response under a bias light intensity of up to 1 Sun.
 Solar cells with an area of up to 156 mm × 156 mm can be measured.
 The external quantum efficiency (EQE) extracted enables the determination of the so-called spectral mismatch correction factor to refine the prediction of a test solar cell’s short-circuit current under the AM1.5G spectrum.